What Is the First Dance Etiquette at a Wedding?

 March 25 2021 – Mike Yarbrough

-It's always fun to delve into the history behind traditions we tend to take for granted.
-Weddings have so many associated customs and traditions but we don't always take the time to wonder about all of them.
-For example, it's customary for the bride and groom to share the first dance at their wedding, but where did that tradition come from?
-We did some digging and discovered the origins of this tradition and we're excited to share our findings.
+We love to delve into the history behind wedding traditions, especially commonplace customs where the meaning and origin can easily go overlooked.
+Weddings have so many associated customs and traditions but we don't always take the time (or have the time) to wonder about why we choose to partake in these traditions.
+For example, it's customary for the bride and groom to share the first dance at their wedding.
+But where did that tradition take root?
+Discover the origins of the first dance and the etiquette associated with this beautiful wedding tradition.

 If you're planning on getting married soon, you might also be wondering about first dance etiquette.
 Some questions you may have could be: